MP Estate Planning UK

 Understanding the Basics of Inheritance Tax

-The Residence Nil-Rate Band (RNRB) is an additional allowance available to estates where the person dies after 6 April 2017, provided certain conditions are met.
-This includes:
+The Residence Nil-Rate Band (RNRB) is an additional allowance available to estates where the person dies on or after 6 April 2017, provided certain conditions are met.
+These conditions include:

 The Importance of the Nil-Rate Band